-Thankfully, there are a number of avenues to forge relationships with veteran business owners.
+Thankfully, there are several avenues to forge relationships with veteran business owners.
 Local networking events take place all the time, and you can find out about them through your local Chamber of Commerce or networking platforms like Meetup.
 There’s a section of this website that’s exclusively devoted to small businesses.

-Another fabulous resource for business mentors is SCORE, which was originally started by the US Small Business Administration (SBA).
-This nationwide network is completely free because the mentors actually volunteer their services.
+Another fabulous resource for business mentors is SCORE, which was initially started by the US Small Business Administration (SBA).
+This nationwide network is entirely free because the mentors volunteer their services.
 The only form of compensation they’re after is seeing their mentees succeed.
 Along with one-on-one mentorship, workshops and webinars are available for entrepreneurs at all stages of their journeys.

 Business Budget: Save Money to Make Money

 The timeless phrase “You’ve got spend money to make money” is losing relevance by the second.
-Instead, you should concentrate on how you spend your time, and making the most out of what you have.
-These are arguably the two most important skills for entrepreneurs.
+Instead, you should concentrate on how you spend your time and making the most out of what you have.
+These are arguably the two most essential skills for entrepreneurs.
 An expert at either of them is a success story waiting to take place.